 Ben has a bachelor's degree in English and history from Brigham Young University, a master's degree in historical theology from the University of Edinburgh, and a master's degree in political thought and intellectual history from the University of Cambridge, where he is currently a PhD student in history.
 His interests include American intellectual, religious and cultural history, primarily in a transatlantic context, during the 18th and 19th centuries.
-He lives in the outskirts of Cambridge with his wife and two children, and currently serves on the editorial board for Dialogue: A Journal of Mormon Thought.
+He lives in the outskirts of Cambridge with his wife and two children, and currently serves as an Associate Editor for the Mormon Studies Review as well as on the editorial board for Journal of Mormon History.
 His top posts include "A New Framework for a New Generation of Mormon Studies", "Jesus College, and Ashamed Faith"; "Historical Fundamentalism and Mormon History"; "Sally Hemings, Thomas Jefferson, and Mormon History"; and "Joseph Smith, Thomas Dick, and the Tricky Task of Determining Influence."
 His work has also appeared at Patheos (see here , here, and here).
 More background can be found here.

 Though the weather refuses to acknowledge it, at least here in New England, spring has arrived.
 Among other things, this typically means new issues from academic journals.
 And since we are your trusted friends and colleagues here at the JI, and we hate to see you get bogged down and fall behind the ever-proceeding deluge of Mormon historical scholarship, we have a roundup of recent articles that deserve your attention. (more…)

 Desperate times (the expected dearth of posts at the end of the semester) call for desperate measures (narcissistically posting about our own scholarship).

 Parley Pratt, whose theology was as rugged as his looks.